 Yes, we can enhance the results of a thread lift with other cosmetic treatments designed to create a more youthful appearance.
 These procedures may need to be scheduled either before or after your thread lift appointment.
 Some complementary procedures include:

 Platelet-rich plasma (PRP): 2 weeks before (or as discussed with your doctor)

-Dermal fillers: 2 to 4 weeks before, on the day of the thread lift, or 2 to 4 weeks after (or as discussed with your doctor)
+Dermal fillers: 2 to 4 weeks before, on the day of the thread lift, or 2 to 4 weeks after (or as discussed with your practitioner)

-Laser or other heat energy treatments: 2 weeks before or 3 months after (or as discussed with your doctor)
+Laser or other heat energy treatments: 2 weeks before or 3 months after (or as discussed with your practitioner)

 It’s important to schedule your procedure at least 4 to 6 weeks before a major social or professional event.
 If it’s something as significant as a wedding, we recommend having your treatments performed 3 to 6 months ahead of time.